-If you would like to provide feedback on the new look notice or have suggestions for how we communicate with you about your rates in the future, please contact the Property and Rates team.
+If you would like to provide feedback on the notice or have suggestions for how we communicate with you about your rates in the future, please contact the Property and Rates team.

 Rates are calculated by multiplying together two numbers: the rate in the dollar declared by Council in the annual budget and the capital improved value of your property.

 To learn more, read our Rates and charges explained page.

 Why are my rates in Latrobe higher than in the metropolitan area?

 The lower population density and larger land area of regional Councils mean that property rates are often higher in regional areas.
 This means that the distribution of service costs is shared across a smaller number of households in regional areas than is often the case in metropolitan areas.
 This remains a common challenge for all regional communities.

 Can I have an extension to pay my rates?

 If you are experiencing difficulty paying your rates by the due date, please contact the Property and Rates team to discuss alternate arrangements.
 Keeping Council informed of your circumstances may help to avoid incurring additional costs and legal action.

 Rates fund the infrastructure and services we enjoy as a community such as roads, footpaths, libraries, parks and gardens, recreation facilities, child care centres and waste disposal.